 Be.Re. has two meanings – the Italian verb to drink (bere), as well as combining the words Beer and Restaurant, addressing its likely international clientele.
-Situated in Prati’s piazza Risorgimento, just minutes from the Vatican, it’s bound to become a firm favourite with tourists as the weather warms up.
-Colonna has opened the bar in collaboration with two other expert publicans, Luigi Parise e Lorenzo D’Annibale, and with outdoor tables about to be delivered I can’t wait for the spring.
+Situated in Prati’s piazza Risorgimento, just minutes from the Vatican, it is especially a firm favourite as the weather warms up due to its outdoor tables.
+Even better for the thirsty tourist, Be.Re. is a close walk from St Peter’s and the Vatican Museums.

 The main copper lined bar hides a state-of-the art delivery system for its 18 taps and six hand-pumps.
-Expect a similar line-up of beers to Ma Che – this Friday, when I popped in, I drank beers from Eastside and Vento Forte, and spied Ma Che favourites such as Birrificio Rurale‘s Seta and a weissbier from Weihenstephaner.
+Expect excellent local craft beers – last time I popped in, I drank beers from Eastside and Vento Forte, and spied other favourites such as Birrificio Rurale‘s Seta and a weissbier from Weihenstephaner.
 But the fun part is a built-in street food stall in an adjoining room – Stefano Callegari’s Trapizzino, no less.
 These mouthwatering pockets of pizza dough are stuffed with the sort of oozing fillings you’d usually see on a trattoria table – expect melanzane parmigiana, meatballs in tomato sauce, or hunter’s chicken, for around €4 per sandwich (and be ready to order two or three if you’re looking to substitute your evening meal).

 At Be.Re., you simply ask the barman for your trapizzino of choice, and it’s delivered to your bar-stool while you drink.
 Above the main bar area there’s an inner hall with long tables and mood lighting, for bigger, rowdier groups (but it’s hard to beat the main bar for the people watching).